Contact

 Identification and Characterization of Novel C. albicans Virulence Factors

-The filamentous growth program also contains a significant number of genes of unknown function.
+Genes in the C. albicans filamentous growth program, as well as genes that show altered translational efficiency during morphogenesis are involved in a wide variety of biological processes, several of which had not previously been implicated in virulence.
 Several of these genes are unique to C. albicans, suggesting the possibility that they may be important for novel virulence mechanisms.
 Efforts are currently underway to further characterize these genes and determine the precise roles that they play in allowing C. albicans to establish and maintain infection in host tissues.
+Genes involved in translational mechanisms associated with C. albicans virulence properties are of particular interest.
+While many effective antibiotics are known to target bacterial translation mechanisms, very few antifungals are available to target the translation machinery.

 Evolution of Morphology and Virulence in Candida Species